vedic creation story -what western dont want you to know

-The Nasadiya Sukta (Rigveda 10.129.1-2) is the myth of the first moments in existence:.
+The Nasadiya Sukta (Rigveda 10.129.1-2) is the myth of the first moments in existence — perhaps the earliest known cosmology that resonates with modern quantum field theory.

 “Then, there was neither existence nor non-existence,